Joshua-Riek/x86-bootloader/README.md

-# NASM Bootloader
+## NASM Bootloaders
-This minimal bootloader is currently able to find, load, and execute a program on any FAT12 formatted floppy or hard disk (including usb devices).
+A small collection of homemade bootloaders capable of finding, loading, then executing a program on a FAT12/16 formatted floppy or hard disk (including USB and CDs).
+Typically, this would be used for a bootloader for an operating system, second stage bootloader, or low level kernel.

+#### Notes
-Please note that the original max file size that the bootloader can load is 14kb, but this can be streached to around 20k before overflowing into the bottom of the bootloaders' stack, their are no checks in place to prevent this.
-If you wish to move around the memory map please be my guest and make it suitable for your needs.
+Please note that the max file size of a program that you may load is just about 20kb, this is before overflowing into the bootloader's stack, their are no checks in place to prevent this.
+If you wish to move around the memory map/location please be my guest and make it suitable for your needs.

+#### FAT12
+WIP

+#### FAT16
+WIP

 ## Features and Goals
 - [x] FAT12 floppy disk support
 - [x] FAT12 hard disk support
 - [x] Works on any allowed FAT12 size
-- [ ] FAT16 hard disk support
+- [x] FAT16 hard disk support
 - [ ] Works on any allowed FAT16 size
 - [ ] FAT32 hard disk support
 - [ ] Works on any allowed FAT32 size